luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 - if `p >= 0.05`: the data was normally distributed
 - if `p < 0.05`: the data was not normally distributed

 Generally speaking, most of the groups revealed to have data that is not normally distributed.
-The groups that were revealed to be normally distributed are: TEAMS_CAM_ON_PW, TEAMS_CAM_OFF_PW, TEAMS_SHARE_ON_PW, ZOOM_CAM_ON_EDP, TEAMS_CAM_ON_EDP, and TEAMS_CAM_OFF_EDP.
-Note that the first three concern the average power consumption, while the last three concern the energy delay product values.

 Depending on the result, the choice of statistical test was made as described below.